orendaniel/cparus/README.md

 Members of the Paridae family are small and highly intelligent birds.

-# NOTE

-THIS IS AN EARLY STAGE PROJECT SO SEGFAULTS AND MEMORY LEAKS COULD ACCURE.

-Further more some sections in the code should be re-written

 # Technical Details

 This interpreter is built around simplicity,